 - Put a human face on a problem.
 Research shows that humans are more likely to want to help others if they see them as individuals, not just abstract statistics.
 To motivate people to give their time or resources to a cause, like aiding in disaster relief, present them with a personal story of a single, identifiable victim, ideally accompanied by a photo.
 This will help them feel a greater sense of personal connection and concern, especially if they are of a similar age to the victim or have other things in common.
 It is important not to overwhelm others with too many stories or facts—they can have the paradoxical effect of impeding the urge to give.
 For more on this technique, see the practice about Putting a Human Face on Suffering.

 - Encourage identification with “out-group” members.
 One of the greatest barriers to altruism is that of group difference: We feel much less obligated to help someone if he or she doesn’t seem to be a member of our “in-group”—we may even feel hostile toward members of an “out-group.”
 But research suggests that who we see as part of our “in-group” can be malleable.
 That’s why a key to promoting altruism is emphasizing similarities that cut across group boundaries.
 On the broadest level, this could mean remembering that regardless of our political, cultural, or religious affiliations, we are all human beings and share common human experiences.
 For more on this technique, see the Shared Identity practice.

 Why You Should Try It

 Research suggests that humans have a strong propensity for kindness and generosity, and that kindness improves the health and happiness of the giver, not only of the receiver.
 We’ll often be kind to others even at a cost or risk to ourselves—the definition of altruism.
 But we don't always act on our altruistic instincts—barriers can get in the way.

 Fortunately, studies have also identified ways to overcome these barriers to altruism.
-Here we outline three research-based strategies for eliciting altruism from yourself or others.
+Here are three research-based strategies for eliciting altruism from yourself or others.